sekika/kaidoku/docs/index.md

 ## Document

-This is a program in development.
+Kaidoku is a program in development.
 Document is not written yet.
 It will be written here.

 - [Logics](logic)